impronen/odin-weather/notes_and_stuff.md

 ## The Weather App

+28/3/2023

+Realised that all the previous trouble was cause weatherAPI is bit crap, when it comes to special characters.
+So I needed a function that replaces single characters when looping over the string, after it's been split to an array.
+Clumsy but hey, it works.

 27/3/2023

 Basic functionality is completed, tho the code is ugly as sin.
 I have trouble with encodeURI(),